-For the class of 2015, the Registrar's Office obtains and distributes APMLE applications, and collects completed applications for transmittal to NBPME with the exam fee.
-Starting with the Class of 2016, the student must register online directly with APMLE and pay the applicable fees.
+The student must register online directly with APMLE and pay the applicable fees.
 With the direct online process, the Registrar receives a list of all eligible registered students and verifies their College status.

 Students should address all other inquiries regarding registration, fees, test centers, authorization forms, and score reports to: